oroinc/documentation/commerce/cloud/monitoring.rst

 Monitoring
 ----------

-Sustaining the service availability and monitoring the resource metrics is vital for any service operations.
-With monitoring process, OroCloud ensures the service continuity, efficient troubleshooting, and proactive resource management.
+Maintaining the service availability and monitoring the resource metrics is vital for any service operations.
+With monitoring processes, OroCloud ensures service continuity, efficient troubleshooting, and proactive resource management.

 .. contents::
    :local: